Get Oracle Negotiation Insights Delivered

 | BYOL cloud benefit | "Bring your existing licences to OCI at reduced cost" | Licence usage in OCI may trigger additional metric requirements |

-If Oracle elevates the conversation to the executive level, treat it as confirmation that Oracle is motivated to close.
+If Oracle elevates to the executive level, treat it as confirmation that Oracle is motivated to close.
 This is a signal to increase your demands, not to soften your position.
 Oracle would not deploy executive resources on a deal they were willing to lose.

 Oracle's list prices are deliberately inflated to create the illusion of substantial discounts during negotiations.
-When an Oracle representative offers "60% off list price," the appropriate response is not gratitude β it is recognition that Oracle's list prices bear little relationship to market value, and that the discounted price may still significantly exceed what the enterprise should pay.
+When an Oracle representative offers "60% off list price," the appropriate response is not gratitude.
+It is recognition that Oracle's list prices bear little relationship to market value, and that the discounted price may still significantly exceed what the enterprise should pay.

-| Component | Oracle List Price | At 50% Discount | At 70% Discount |
+| Component | List Price | At 50% Discount | At 70% Discount |

 |---|---|---|---|